selsamman/amorphic-docs/_posts/2014-01-01-model-persist.md

 * **order** a set of property names whose value is -1 to indicated sorting down and +1 to indicate sorting up.
 The set is ordered in terms of precedence (e.g. {mostImportantProp: 1, secondary: 1})

 * **transient** a boolean that specifies that the results are not to take up space in the session (does not apply to daemons).
 This both prevents the data form being transported to the browser and allows the object to be garbage collected at the end of a server call.
+This applies to all objects included sub-ordinate objects fetched as well.

 * **logger** you may pass in a supertype logger created by objectTemplate.createLogger() or createChildLogger that will be used to log any data.
 Usually you create a child logger and pass in context information you want logged.